MSN 671 : Psychopathopharmacology I -Module 4 quiz 4

 Explanation:

-Ziprasidone is the atypical antipsychotic most associated with QT interval prolongation, which can increase the risk of torsades de pointes and sudden cardiac death.
-Because of this, baseline and periodic EKG monitoring is recommended, especially in patients with preexisting cardiac conditions or those taking other QT-prolonging medications.
+Among SSRIs, citalopram is most strongly associated with QT interval prolongation, especially at higher doses (>40 mg/day).
+This increases the risk of torsades de pointes and sudden cardiac death.
+Because of this risk, the FDA has issued dosing limits and recommends EKG monitoring in patients with cardiac risk factors.

 Why Other Options Are Wrong: